herbsjs/herbs2mongo/README.md

 Format: `.insertMany([entity])` where `[entity]` is a array of Entities instances with values to be persisted.

-Return: The inserted entity with the values from database.
+Return: The inserted id's in ObjectId format with the values from database.

 ```javascript